Arjuna1978/ReactNative_Scripts/README.md

 # This set of scripts have helped me in m,any ReactNative projects

+You can keep these scripts in your root directory, making it easy for you to manage multiple projects

 ## Script: CleanProject.sh

 This simple script will help you clean your react-native project. this script is useful when